 But just as life changes in an instant, it also moves on.
 There is an expectation, particularly of those not directly affected by grief, that time heals.
 While time does heal the deepest wounds, it does not remove the memories, and even the most straightforward event can revive emotions of loss.

-So after time has passed and life has moved on there are moments that remind one of the loss.
-It is these times that support from others is still required.
+So after time has passed and life has moved on, some moments remind one of the loss.
+It is during these times that support from others is still required.